Details About CAHSEE In California

 Where to Take the California High School Exit Examination?

 The California High School Exit Examination (CAHSEE) is a test administered by the California Department of Education (CDE) to all public high school students in the state.
 The test is conducted in all the public high schools of the state according to a pre-decided schedule.
-The administration of the California CAHSEE test is done on the basis of education/school districts in the state.
+The administration of the examination is done on the basis of education/school districts in the state.

-In effect, a student may not choose his/her test center for the California CAHSEE test; the test is administered by his/her public school to all students enrolled starting from grade ten.
+In effect, a student may not choose his/her test center because it is administered by his/her public school to all students enrolled starting from grade ten.
 However, if a student has already passed the test, he/she is not allowed to take the test again.

 When to Take CAHSEE?

-The California CAHSEE test dates are always published in advance.
+The CAHSEE test dates are always published in advance.
 Grade nine students of CA public schools and their parents are informed of the next year’s testing schedule, so that they get ample to time prepare for the test.
-Listed below are important pointers to taking the CAHSEE test:
+Listed below are important pointers to taking the est:

 - There are several administrations of the test during every academic year.